rameshsyn/c-lab-questions-solutions/README.md

 # c-lab-questions-solutions
-It is a repo to store my solutions of c programming lab questions.
-BedICT 1st semester lab questions set.
+A solution set of BedICT 1st sem c lab question set.

 ---
-Note: These programs may not run on windows environment,
+Note: These programs may not run on windows environment.
-      Make sure to include following header file and codes.
+      Make sure to include following header file and code.

       ```
       /* Include this header file */